Blaine County, Montana: 2010 census

-As of the 2010 United States census, there were 6,491 people, 2,357 households, and 1,604 families living in the county.
+As of the 2010 census, there were 6,491 people, 2,357 households, and 1,604 families living in the county.
 The population density was 1.5 /mi2.
 There were 2,843 housing units at an average density of 0.7 /mi2.
 The racial makeup of the county was 49.4% American Indian, 48.2% white, 0.1% black or African American, 0.1% Asian, 0.2% from other races, and 2.0% from two or more races.
 Those of Hispanic or Latino origin made up 1.8% of the population.
 In terms of ancestry, 23.0% were German, 9.2% were Norwegian, 6.6% were Irish, 5.7% were English, and 2.0% were American.

 Of the 2,357 households, 39.2% had children under the age of 18 living with them, 45.6% were married couples living together, 16.0% had a female householder with no husband present, 31.9% were non-families, and 28.7% of all households were made up of individuals.
 The average household size was 2.66 and the average family size was 3.28.
 The median age was 35.1 years.

 The median income for a household in the county was $37,034 and the median income for a family was $40,890.
 Males had a median income of $32,320 versus $28,986 for females.
 The per capita income for the county was $16,813.
 About 23.6% of families and 29.0% of the population were below the poverty line, including 44.6% of those under age 18 and 10.6% of those age 65 or over.

 Politics

-Blaine County is one of the nation's most consistent long-term bellwether counties.
-Since 1916, the county has been won by the winner of the presidential election in every election except that of 1988, held during the aftermath of a major drought and farm crisis, when Michael Dukakis won the county by fifty-eight votes.
+Blaine County is the most consistent on the list of election bellwether counties in the United States, having voted for the winning presidential candidate in all but two elections held in its history.
+After backing Theodore Roosevelt against Woodrow Wilson in the county's inaugural 1912 election, Blaine County has been won by the winner of the presidential election in every election except that of 1988, held during the aftermath of a major drought and farm crisis; Michael Dukakis won the county by 58 votes.
 During two other drought years on the Great Plains, Adlai Stevenson II in 1956 and Gerald Ford in 1976 also came close to breaking the county's streak, losing by even smaller vote margins than George H. W. Bush.
+The county's swing status comes from the fact that it contains the Fort Belknap Indian Reservation, which trends Democratic, with the rest of the county voting strongly Republican.
+Since 2016, the trends on the Reservation have been a heavy factor in the county's leaning.
+The strongest Democratic shift in the county in 2020 and in turn the strongest Republican shift in 2024 each occurred on the Reservation, while the rest of the county simply shifted slightly more Republican in both.
+This pushed the county majority to go to Biden in 2020 and to Trump in 2024.